wufoo/docs/source/index.md

 puts JSON.pretty_generate(JSON[response.body])
 ```

 > Make sure to replace `AOI6-LFKL-VM1Q-IEX9` with your API key and `fishbowl` with your own subdomain.
-The second value `footastic` is required, but can be anything
+The second value `footastic` can be set to anything (we don't check the content).

 Wufoo uses [Basic Auth](http://www.ietf.org/rfc/rfc2617.txt) with API Keys to allow access to the API.